 Bootcamps and certificates offer thorough financial modeling training on a much faster timeline than a college degree.
 In addition to being beginner-friendly, these programs typically offer the flexibility of several schedule options.
 While both full-time and part-time study have plenty of advantages, which one you choose can have a colossal impact on your learning alongside the rest of your day-to-day life.
 Knowing the key differences between each style can help you choose the right class.

-Part-time courses were created to serve a busy life, with classes spread out across a larger period.
-If you (like other over-30s) are already juggling many other responsibilities and only have ten to fifteen hours per week to dedicate to classes, part-time classes may be your best option.
-Choosing part-time can also be a clever way to give yourself more hours to practice financial modeling outside of class.
+Part-time courses are designed to accommodate busy schedules, with classes spread out across a larger period.
+If you're already juggling other responsibilities and only have ten to fifteen hours per week to dedicate to classes, part-time classes may be your best option.
+Opting for part-time can also be a smart way to give yourself more hours to practice financial modeling outside of class.

-You may have more time than you know what to do with, and if that’s the case, joining a full-time financial modeling class can certainly fill your schedule for you.
-If you’re prepared to commit to financial modeling the way you’d commit to a full-time job (forty to fifty hours per week), a full-time bootcamp can give you a highly immersive learning experience comparable to an internship.
+If you're ready to dedicate yourself to financial modeling as you would a full-time job (forty to fifty hours per week), joining a full-time financial modeling class will certainly keep you busy and give you a highly immersive learning experience comparable to an internship.

 Learn Financial Modeling Skills with Noble Desktop

-When you’re learning financial modeling in your thirties, the right class can make all the difference.
-Noble Desktop has a diverse set of finance classes designed for a range of learning styles, goals, and accessibility needs.
+When learning financial modeling in your thirties, choosing the right class can make all the difference.
+Noble Desktop has a diverse range of finance classes designed for a range of learning styles, goals, and accessibility needs.
 In addition to short finance classes catered to amateurs, Noble provides bootcamp training that can help you prepare for a finance career without going broke on a college program.
-With hands-on training from these immersive courses, you can start an entry-level finance job after just a few months.
+With hands-on training from these immersive courses, you can begin an entry-level finance job after just a few months.

-For example, imagine you’re an aspiring analyst who already knows the Excel skills covered in the Excel Bootcamp.
+For instance, imagine you're an aspiring analyst who already knows the Excel skills covered in the Excel Bootcamp.
 To avoid an unnecessary rerun of your earlier training, you could join an upper-level course like the Financial Modeling Bootcamp.
-Rather than rehashing what you already know, this course will expand on your existing Excel knowledge, teaching you advanced skills along with how to combine Excel with corporate finance techniques.
+Rather than repeating what you already know, this course will expand on your existing Excel knowledge, teaching you advanced skills along with how to combine Excel with corporate finance techniques.
 While producing complex financial models for real-world situations, you’ll gain professional experience backed by a high-quality portfolio.
-In the meantime, your expert mentor will help you grow your financial literacy and prepare for your future as a Financial Analyst.
+Meanwhile, your expert mentor will help you grow your financial literacy and prepare for your future as a Financial Analyst.